Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Innovative shooting system with continuous rotation capability and automated targeting.

-Slip Ring Design: Limelight camera powered through slip ring for continuous
+Slip Ring Design: Limelight camera powered through slip ring for

 rotation

-Vision-Based Targeting: Retroreflective tape detection with real-time angle
+Vision-Based Targeting: Retroreflective tape detection with real-time

 calculations